algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/technical/technical-specifications.md

 ### Game Over

 A Game Over occurs when the player loses all his lives.
-Then, the Game Over animation of Pac-Man displays and the score is set as high score if ot is higher than the previous one.
+Then, the Game Over animation of Pac-Man displays and the score is set as high score if it is higher than the previous one.
 The player just have to press a key to start a new game.
 If the player close the game, the current high score will be deleted and will not be saved for when the player launch the program.

 ## Game run